Hudson, Ohio: Parks and recreation

 The Hudson Park Board oversees more than one thousand acres (4 km2) of parkland in the city.
 The most prominent property is Hudson Springs Park, which has a 50-acre lake open to kayaks, canoes and small motorized boats.
 Boat storage is available to residents only for an annual fee.
 The lake is stocked with fish and encircled by walking trails based around a 1.8 mile loop that ventures into the woods that stretch along a large portion of the lake.
 The park also has a disc golf course, docks, sand volleyball pit and permanent corn-hole boards (bring your own bean bags).
 Cascade Park, Barlow Farm Park, and Colony Park are large neighborhood parks used for sports and general family recreation.
 Other properties, such as Doc's Woods, MacLaren Woods, Trumbull Woods, and Bicentennial Woods, are kept as forested nature preserves.
 The first Hudson Park, Wildlife Woods, is actually located west of the city in the Cuyahoga Valley National Park.

 Government

 The city is governed by a seven-member city council.
 There are four council representatives representing the four wards in Hudson, and three representatives at-large.
 Hudson has a council-manager government.
 At present, the Council President is Chris Foster.
 The current City Manager is Thomas J. Sheridan.
 The Mayor's office is held by Jeffrey Anzevino.

-Resignation of Craig Shubert

-At a February 8, 2022 council meeting, during discussion whether to permit ice fishing at Hudson Springs Park, mayor Craig Shubert voiced concerns that allowing the construction of ice shanties might lead to incidents of prostitution.
-The resulting negative attention resulted in Shubert resigning six days later.